GQster/GQster/README.md

 </div>

-- 🔭 I’m currently working on a CS MS at GaTech
+- 🔭 I’m currently working as a software engineer and am a CS MS student at GaTech
 - 🌱 I’m currently learning machine learning

 <div align="center">